 It is a sad fact that as of January 2023 there are over 12,000 children in foster care in the state of Arizona.
 These children desperately need our love and support.
 The Arizona Republic published these alarming statistics about the plight of foster children in Arizona from reports by Arizona Department of Child Safety (DCS):

 The Children’s Defense Fund reports that one child in Arizona is abused every 2 hours with child neglect the most prevalent form of child maltreatment.
 It is believed that once neglected and maltreated children are removed from the abusive environment they are living in, life becomes better for them and they can look forward to a “normal” childhood.
 This is not always the case.
 When a child goes into state protective custody and into foster care, a whole new world of problems opens up for them as they find themselves helpless and isolated from their family and siblings.
 This challenging journey through foster care often results in multiple moves that further impact the child’s healthy development through family instability, emotional trauma and inconsistent care giving.

 Arizonans for Children is dedicated to improving this deplorable situation.
 By supporting Arizonans for Children, you can help improve the lives of these children and make our community a better place for all of us to live

 Arizona Department of Health Services Child Fatality Review Annual Report –

-The Arizona Child Fatality Review (CFR) Program’s goal is to reduce child deaths in Arizona by conducting a comprehensive review of all child deaths to determine what steps could have been taken, if any, to prevent each child’s death.
-In 2020, 838 children died in Arizona, an increase from the 777 deaths in 2019.
-The leading causes of death were prematurity, congenital anomalies, motor vehicle crashes, poisonings, and firearm injuries.
+The Arizona Child Fatality Review Program’s (CFRP) goal is to reduce child deaths in Arizona by conducting a comprehensive review of all child deaths to determine what steps could have been taken, if any, to prevent each child’s death.
+In 2021, 863 children died in Arizona, an increase from 838 deaths in 2020.
+The leading causes of death were prematurity, congenital anomalies, motor vehicle crashes, firearm injuries, and suffocation.

 More details can be found in the full report here.